openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/4-ImportExport.md

 [Zoom](../res/impchordtochord_scr_1.png "Zoom \(nouvelle fenêtre\)")

-Compatibility
+### Compatibility

 Mind importing a suitable instance file in a given factory editor.
-In case of incopmpatible object, OM will display an error message and the box contents won't be modified.
+In case of incompatible object, OM will display an error message and the box contents won't be modified.

 ![](../res/imoportvoicetochors1_scr.png)

 It may be more convenient to create an instance box[1] out of the box value.
 Instance boxes can be saved as global variables[2] in a dedicated package of the Library, the Globals package.

-About Instances and Global Variables, See :
+**About Instances and Global Variables, See :**

   * [Instance Boxes](InstanceBoxes)
   * [Global Variables](GlobalVariables)

 ## External File Formats

 Some objects (particularly, musical object) can be imported/exported from/to standard external formats (e.g. MIDI, MusicXML, etc.)

 In this case, some additional options will be displayed in the Import and Export menus.

-Importing/Exporting Score Objects
+### Importing/Exporting Score Objects

   * [Export](Export)

-References :
+## References :

   1. Instance